Beware the sun, everyone: People of color can get skin cancer, too

 According to the Skin Cancer Foundation, the five-year melanoma survival rate for Black patients is just 67 percent, versus 92 percent in white patients.
 Another study revealed that late-stage melanoma was diagnosed more commonly in Hispanic and Black patients compared to white patients.

 2. Skin cancer can be harder to detect in people of color.
 So check yourself often.

 Those with darker skin are more likely to develop squamous cell cancer and melanomas in areas that aren’t exposed to the sun, such as the palms of their hands and soles of their feet.

 According to the Skin Cancer Foundation, about half of basal cell cancers are brown in darker-skinned patients.
 But most pictures of basal cell cancers depict what they look like on fair-skinned people, with more pinkish tones.

-The American Academy of Dermatology recommends a monthly full-body check, looking for the following signs:
+To ensure no potential cancerous spots are overlooked, the American Academy of Dermatology recommends people of color undergo a monthly full-body check, looking for the following signs: